h0wch33/stm32f1_dfu/README.md

 b) Although working, the code is far from complete.

-c) To see how to support firmware that is offseted so that firmware built for other DFU bootloader can be uploaded unmodified using this bootloader.

-d) To support STM32F1xx with 2k flash bank.
+c) To support STM32F1xx with 2k flash bank.